dxw/contracts/agreements/agency_terms.md

     4. Upon your acceptance of an order summary, the specified Sprints will be booked.
     5. If you cancel a Sprint which has been booked, a cancellation fee will immediately become payable.
-The cancellation fee is 35% of the cost of the Sprint.
+The cancellation fee is 50% of the cost of the Sprint.
-    6. If the upper value in the Sprints Estimate is reached and the Product falls materially short of the standard specified in the original Project Description ("Unacceptable"), dxw will discount the cost of further sprints by 35%.
+    6. If the upper value in the Sprints Estimate is reached and the Product falls materially short of the standard specified in the original Project Description ("Unacceptable"), dxw will discount the cost of further sprints by 30%.
     7. As soon as the Product is no longer Unacceptable, no further discounts will apply.
     8.  dxw reserves the right not to provide discounted Sprints if:

-        1. The Product is Unacceptable in part or in whole because of your failure to "engage" (see below); or
+        1. The Product is Unacceptable in part or in whole because of your failure to "engage" (see "Engagement" below); or
         2. You have breached the terms of this agreement.

 6. ### Required Materials